The 3rd and final PAGE call for proposals is now officially launched!

 In 2012, PEP was granted funding by the Department for International Development (DFID) of the United Kingdom (or UK Aid) and the International Development Research Centre (IDRC) of Canada to lead a new research initiative entitled “Policy Analysis on Growth and Employment” (PAGE) in developing countries.

-Find out more about the PAGE program here - including the list of projects selected/supported under the previous (2012) PAGE funding round.
-You may also download the flyer of the 2nd PAGE call in English, or en Espanol, for circulation in your network(s).
+Find out more about the PAGE program here - including the list of projects selected/supported under the previous (2012 and 2013) PAGE funding rounds.
+You may also download the flyer of the 3rd PAGE call in English, français (forthcoming), or Espagnol (forthcoming), for circulation in your network(s).

 To build and promote research capacities in developing countries